PhilippFeO/telescope-filelinks.nvim/README.md

 -- Display file links with or without extension, f. i. `[Plugins](…)` -- or `[Plugins.lua](…)` remove_extension = true,
+-- Some link schemes like Wiki, Orgmode or AsciiDoc expect the URL first -- and the displayed text second.
+Markdown's order is vice versa.
+By -- setting to true URL first schemes are possible. url_first = true
 ```

 #### Options for `make_filelink`